hridesh/hridesh.github.io/index.md

 - Robert Dyer, Hoan Anh Nguyen, Hridesh Rajan, and Tien N. Nguyen, "[Boa: A Language and Infrastructure for Analyzing Ultra-Large-Scale Software Repositories](https://ieeexplore.ieee.org/document/6606588)," 35th International Conference on Software Engineering, May, 2013.
 Boa was the first cyberinfrastructure for big data-driven discovery in software engineering.

 - Md Johirul Islam, Giang Nguyen, Rangeet Pan, and Hridesh Rajan, "[A Comprehensive Study on Deep Learning Bug Characteristics](https://dl.acm.org/doi/10.1145/3338906.3338955)," ESEC/FSE’19: The ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE), August, 2019.
-This work provided the first rigorous taxonomies of defects and repairs in neural-network code.
+This work provided the first rigorous taxonomy of defects and repairs in neural-network code.

 - Mohammad Wardat, Wei Le, and Hridesh Rajan, "[DeepLocalize: Fault Localization for Deep Neural Networks](https://dl.acm.org/doi/10.1109/ICSE43902.2021.00034)," ICSE’21: The 43nd International Conference on Software Engineering, May, 2021.
 DeepLocalize was the first approach for bug localization in deep learning models.